 The Presidential/Engineering Scholars program is a merit award given to students at the time of admission to Boston University.
 Presidential/Engineering Scholars receive a package of benefits, including a $20,000 scholarship to Boston University.
 Scholarships are renewable for up to eight semesters, provided a 3.20 GPA is maintained (details).
 Additionally, students receive funding for up to 10 hours of research per week for one semester during the academic year, and automatic admission to a Boston University College of Engineering Master’s in Engineering program (provided students maintain a 3.40 grade point average).
 Presidential/Engineering Scholars Form: Word

 Kenneth R. Lutchen Distinguished Fellowship Program

 Each year, 10 Lutchen Fellows spend the summer engaged in a transformative research experience under the guidance of a faculty member.
 Students must maintain a 3.0 average to be eligible for the fellowship, and may conduct their projects during the summer following either their sophomore or junior year.
 Applications are due by March 15, 2015.
 For more information about the fellowship please go here, or Appy Online

 Summer Term Alumni Research Scholars (STARS)

 College of Engineering undergraduates engaged in faculty-mentored full-time research experiences during the summer may apply for the STARS program.
-STARS participants will receive 14 weeks of housing in a Boston University residence hall OR up to $3,200 towards off-campus housing rent (reimbursement is for actual cost of housing).
+STARS participants will receive 14 weeks of housing in a Boston University residence hall OR up to $3,200 towards 3 months of off-campus housing rent (reimbursement is for actual cost housing).
 To be eligible, students must receive a weekly stipend from an engineering faculty mentor to participate in full-time research during the summer (summer courses are not allowed).
 Applications are due by March 2, 2015.
 Apply online.